byte-arcane/spiralfov/README.md

 # spiralfov
-Field-of-vision algorithm that I'm using for the game, it's very fast and quite configurable.
+Field-of-vision algorithm that I'm using for [Age of Transcendence](https://byte-arcane.github.io/age-of-transcendence/), it's very fast and quite configurable.

 ## Requirements: